Border Force strikes: How could they affect Christmas travel plans?

 Christmas travel chaos: How Border Force and rail strikes could affect festive travel plans

-Christmas travellers arriving in the UK will face long queues, on top of previously announced train strikes

-Passengers arriving at some of the UK’s major airports over the festive season could face long queues as Border Force staff go on strike.
+Passengers arriving at some of the UK’s major airports over the festive season could face long queues as UK Border Force staff go on strike – with a threat of Christmas flight cancellations.

 The Public and Commercial Services (PCS) union has announced industrial action from 23 December until the end of the year, with the exception of 27 December.